 - Excessive ‘Kettling’ noises coming from the boiler

-- Water is discolored when you bleed your radiators
+- Off-colour water comes when you bleed your radiators

 - Heating generally slow to warm up

-- Hydrogen and methane gas caused by bacteria in system can give off a strong odor in the radiators, which is noticeable whilst bleeding them.
+- Hydrogen and methane gas caused by bacteria in a system can give off a strong odour in the radiators, which is noticeable whilst bleeding them.
 (Caution as this is flammable)

 - Excessive system noise